 - Talking treatments.
 You're likely to be offered cognitive behavioural therapy (CBT) or your local mental health services may run specific counselling or group programmes for anxiety.
 You can speak to your doctor, or contact your local services to find out what they offer.
 See our talking treatments section for more information.

 - Self-help resources.
-You can access online CBT programmes like MoodGYM, as well as have books prescribed to help you learn to manage your anxiety.
+Your doctor could give you access to online CBT programmes, or prescribe self-help books to help you learn to manage your anxiety.
 See our pages on treatments for anxiety for more information.

 - Medication.
 There are several different drugs that can be helpful in managing anxiety.
 See our pages on anxiety medication for more details.
 If you have any concerns about taking medication during pregnancy or breastfeeding, you can always discuss this with your doctor.
 See talking to your doctor for more information.